Koji A. Dae is an aspiring author living in Gabrovo, Bulgaria with her husband and two children.

 Women’s Fiction.
 Women have complex lives, and I love teasing out all of the components that function behind a cool feminine exterior.

 Light Science Fiction.
-While I will probably never write a space opera, I enjoy playing with the darker sides of technology similar to Black Mirror.
+I enjoy playing with the darker sides of technology similar to Black Mirror.

 Fairy Tales.
 Whether it is middle grade fantasy or a dark adult retelling, I love the old magic steeped in ideas that have been passed down for generations.